America's Funniest People: Jackalope vignettes

 Originally known as "Tiny the Jackalope", or simply "The Jackalope", Jackalope sketches involved a creature attacking people by playing mean tricks on them (usually as punishment for people who had been mean themselves).
 Typically, the main target was a muscular man who absolutely despises the creature.
 The character's catchphrase was, "Fast as fast can be, you'll never catch me!"
 Host Dave Coulier did the voices for all characters in the Jackalope skits, which were played at a faster pace than other clips.
 The Jackalope was later renamed "Jack Ching Bada-Bing" in a "Name the Jackalope" contest.

 This Old Shack

 A series of shorts that center around bumbling, clumsy carpenters, Joe-Bob and Randy-Bob, who use haywire methods to remodel houses.
+The shorts are a parody of the PBS Series This Old House.

 Alien Shorts

 The Alien Shorts feature claymation miniature aliens who attempt to take over planet earth, but are constantly defeated by humankind's daily routines and habits.